pmarrone/dspace-dev-docker/README.md

-# This project has been forked by DSpace Labs!!
+# This project has moved to DSpace Labs!!

 This project has now moved to DSpace Labs.
 Until I find a way to officially transfer the project on github (help is welcome), you are encouraged to contribute to this project here: https://github.com/DSpace-Labs/dspace-dev-docker